-The Company measures its stock-based awards made to employees and non-employees based on the estimated fair values of the awards as of the grant date using the Black-Scholes option-pricing model.
+The Company measures its stock options granted to employees and non-employees based on the estimated fair values of the awards as of the grant date using the Black-Scholes option-pricing model.
 The model requires management to make a number of assumptions, including common stock fair value, expected volatility, expected term, risk-free interest rate and expected dividend yield.
+For restricted stock unit awards, the estimated fair value is the fair market value of the underlying stock on the grant date.
 The Company expenses the fair value of its equity-based compensation awards on a straight-line basis over the requisite service period, which is the period in which the related services are received.
 The Company accounts for award forfeitures as they occur.
 The expense for stock-based awards with performance conditions is recognized when it is probable that a performance condition is met during the vesting period.